Skip to main content

 Kernel as library

-Kernel just acts as a library where it just loads all its system call code and drivers into memory.
-It updates certain specific CPU registers which mentions the memory address of its system call code and also code to be invoked when there is an IO interrupt.
+The kernel acts like a library.
+It loads all its system call code and drivers into memory.
+It sets certain CPU registers.
+These hold the address of its system call code.
+They also hold the code to run on an IO interrupt.

 kernel memory space

-Every process that's created from userspace gets it's memory page table.
-A part of table has a mapping to the global shared kernel space.
+Every userspace process gets its own memory page table.
+Part of the table maps to the global shared kernel space.

-It looks as if it's process specific but it's shared and only kernel will access it whenever there is a system call.
-All objects created by kernel code is in this memory area.
+It looks process specific, but it's shared.
+Only the kernel accesses it during a system call.
+All objects the kernel code creates live in this memory area.

 kernel-memory-page